-Having clear, appropriate Handling procedures ensures that responsibility for information gathering is clearly defined and divided among the department’s accountants.
-Having the proper Reconciliation procedures ensures that all information entered into the company's master ledger or database is accurate.
-Finally, having the right Review procedures is a failsafe against inaccuracy, ensuring that no moves are made based on the faulty financial information.
+A department's accountants' responsibility for information collecting is clearly defined and distributed among them when handling procedures are clear and acceptable.
+The accuracy of all the data entered into the company's master ledger or database is ensured by having the right reconciliation procedures.
+Last but not least, having the proper Review procedures is a backstop against accuracy, guaranteeing that no decisions are made in light of the inaccurate financial information.

 Systems and Financial Controls

-Any rock-solid accounting department takes steps to control the accuracy of their financial data and reporting system.
-Having a controller or accountant supervisor overseeing accountants as they move financial data through the accounting cycle helps to account for human error.
-That being said, the accuracy of a company's accounting data should never hinge on a particular individual.
+Any rock-solid accounting division takes action to maintain the reliability of its reporting and financial data.
+Human error can be taken into consideration by having a controller or accountant supervisor watch over accountants as they transfer financial data through the accounting cycle.
+However, the accuracy of a company's accounting data should never be dependent on a single person.

-People make mistakes, and when the person who is supposed to be the "failsafe” makes a mistake, then this can have disastrous consequences.
-This is why it's important to have multiple points of review for a company's financial data, and why controllers and accountants need to reach a consensus at various stages of the accounting cycle.
+People make mistakes, and it can have terrible effects when the person who is supposed to be the "failsafe" also makes a mistake.
+For this reason, it's crucial to have numerous points of review for a company's financial data, and controllers and accountants must come to an agreement at various moments during the accounting cycle.